amelielabs/amelie-docs/content/get_started/vector.md

 * **Recommendation Systems** — Find similar users, products, or content
 * **RAG (Retrieval-Augmented Generation)** — Retrieve relevant documents for LLMs in real time

-Vector search in Amelie works seamlessly with transactions, branching, and real-time subscriptions, making it ideal for building modern AI-powered applications.
+Vector search in Amelie works seamlessly with transactions, table cloning, and real-time subscriptions, making it ideal for building modern AI-powered applications.